The essential Slack message takes many forms: a mere statement, a gateway into an interactive workflow, even a window into a bot's soul.

 For Slack apps, the medium transcends the message: you can do more than convey simple pieces of text.

-Blocks are a range of visual components that can be used in messages to lay out complex information in a way that's easy to read and understand.
+Block Kit provides a range of visual components that can be used in messages to lay out complex information in a way that's easy to read and understand.
 Divide content up, add images, provide contextual info, and more.

 Learn how to use these features to maximise your messaging magic by reading our guide to using blocks in message layouts.